-Your NatureHood is nature right in your neighbourhood—from the biggest cities to the smallest communities.
-It’s nearby nature: the park at the end of your street, your backyard, a tree-lined street, an overlooked urban forest fragment, or a special green space in your community.
+Your NatureHood is any green space in your neighbourhood—from the biggest cities to the smallest towns.
+It’s nearby nature, whether it be the park at the end of your street, your backyard, a community garden plot, an overlooked urban forest, or a special green space in your community.

-Removing barriers to accessing nature
+Addressing barriers to accessing nature

-Connecting to nature by getting outdoors
+Connecting to nature to restore ourselves

 Another driver behind the NatureHood program is getting everyone—especially young people—outside and active near to where they live.